process-engine/documentation/reference/frontend.md

 It is commonly used to:
 * get generic user input (form data)
 * make decisions based on certain options
-* validate data that legally cannot be validated by machines
+* validate data that legally has to be reviewed by a person rather than a machine

 #### Widgets